Last updated 16th September, 2025

 The best way to try to prevent them is to treat the area of the proposed driveway regularly with weed killer for at least a full week before the driveway is to be installed.
 This will cost around £2 to £20 and will give the driveway a fighting chance against the weeds.

-Do not just try and pull weeds out through the tarmac.
-Sometimes a small weed poking through can have large roots attached and attempting to pull this out can actually cause further damage to the tarmac surface.
+Do not just try to pull weeds out through the tarmac.
+Sometimes, a small weed poking through can have large roots attached, and attempting to pull this out can actually cause further damage to the tarmac surface.

 This should be sprayed onto the damaged area using a power washer, which you can rent for £20 to £90 a day.
 It should then be scrubbed with a brush.
 The oil remover should then be left for around 10 to 20 minutes before rinsing it with a hose.